The Story of St. Bernadette and Lourdes – Part V: The Miracles of Cures and Healing Begin …

 The account is serialised at this site in ten parts, which you can easily navigate by clicking on this table of contents:

 We will also note that we think Bernard St John’s text is a fine book indeed, well-written and clearly well-researched, drawing on many sources.
-We hope in fact to republish the book ourselves (with some additional commentary).
+We would in fact like to republish the book ourselves (with some additional commentary).

 From Bernard St John: